mary-ext/tangled.sh-mirror/docs/contributing.md

 ### message format

 ```
-<service/top-level directory>: <package/path>: <short summary of change>
+<service/top-level directory>: <affected package/directory>: <short summary of change>

-Optional longer description, if needed.
-Explain what the change does and
+Optional longer description can go here, if necessary.
+Explain what the
-why, especially if not obvious.
-Reference relevant issues or PRs when
+change does and why, especially if not obvious.
+Reference relevant
-applicable.
-These can be links for now since we don't auto-link
+issues or PRs when applicable.
+These can be links for now since we don't
-issues/PRs yet.
+auto-link issues/PRs yet.
 ```

 Here are some examples: